-By launching its ‘SeaLegs’ Adaptive Sailing Program, Sail Cape Cod has created opportunities for all disabled youth, adults and veterans to help them overcome adversity through therapeutic sailing.
-While learning how to sail is fun and enjoyable, participants would also experience increased self-confidence, the camaraderie of teamwork, and improved leadership skills.
-Our lessons are individualized instruction customized for any physical, cognitive, or learning disability.
-Lessons provide 1:1 instruction and allow for learning a new skill in an environment comfortable for everyone.
+Sail Cape Cod’s ‘SeaLegs’ Adaptive Sailing Program has created opportunities to help all disabled youth, adults and veterans overcome adversity through therapeutic sailing.
+While learning how to sail is fun and enjoyable, participants also experience increased self-confidence, the camaraderie of teamwork, and improved leadership skills.
+Our lessons are individualized and customized for any physical, cognitive, or learning disability.
+Lessons provide 1:1 instruction and create a comfortable, safe environment to learn a new skill in.
 Students will meet & board at the Gary Brown Boat Ramp located at 147 Lewis Bay Road, Hyannis, MA 02601.

 With cooperation from the Town of Barnstable and funding from Rockland Trust, Sail Cape Cod has purchased and installed a portable hoyer-style lift at the Gary Brown Ramp dock in Hyannis to accommodate disabled sailors in need of boarding assistance from wheelchair to sailboat.